-Teosyal vs Juvederm: Similarities and Differences Reviewed
+Teosyal vs. Juvederm: Similarities and Differences

 - Medical Community Member - July 10th 2019

-Differences between Teosyal vs Juvederm
+Differences Between Teosyal and Juvederm

-This is not an exhaustive list of their products, as the products sold vary in each country.
-As their names suggest, Teosyal’s fillers have different clinical applications, as they differ in hyaluronic acid content and the level of cross-linking, which are important factors in determining the character of hyaluronic acid dermal fillers.
-The Teosyal family is an easy-to-inject hyaluronic acid dermal filler, and with Teosyal RHA, its newly launched family of products, they aim to produce more models with for specific indications to yield better results.
+This is not an exhaustive list, as their available products vary by country.
+As their names suggest, Teosyal’s fillers have different clinical applications, as they differ in hyaluronic acid content and cross-linking, which are important factors in determining the character of hyaluronic acid dermal fillers.
+With the launch of Teosyal RHA, their newest products, they aim to produce additional fillers with specific indications to order to yield better results.

 Juvederm fillers, on the other hand, are manufactured by Allergan, which is headquartered in Dublin, Ireland.
 There are two Juvederm product lines: one that uses Hylacross technology and another that uses Vycross technology.
-Both Hylacross and Vycross are proprietary cross-linking technologies.
+Both Hylacross and Vycross are proprietary hyaluronic acid cross-linking technologies.

 Convincing evidence regarding the efficiency and safety of Juvederm fillers comes from a multicenter, double-blind, randomized trial by Baumann et al. that was carried out in 2006.
 This trial compared bovine collagen and Juvederm Ultra and Ultra Plus in respect to nasolabial fold treatment, and in it, the Juvederm fillers had better product longevity in patients with comparable injection-related local site reactions to those of the bovine collagen treatment.
 Subsequently published literature on Juvederm fillers continued to show consistently promising results in line with other hyaluronic acid dermal fillers.